For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

 Six years ago I released myself from the grip of caffeine.
-While I was never a fan of soda, I’ve had a cup of tea in my hand since childhood and traded up to daily coffee at age 22.
+While I was never a fan of soda, I’ve had a cup of tea in my hand since childhood and traded up to morning coffee at age 22.
 As much as anyone, I love the creamy deliciousness of a cappuccino, the comfort, communion, and atmosphere a conversation over coffee brings, and the extra pep an iced latte provides to tackle the day.
 However after decades of a daily caffeine habit I arrived at a place in my life where I wanted to have more mental integrity, physical truth, and freedom of spirit.
 Things I could not find as long as I was beholden to something outside of myself in order to get through the day.

 In the beginning, my aim in removing caffeine was less about health and more about self mastery.